 The Cost of Living in Sydney is Shocking

-The cost of living in Sydney is a shocker to almost everyone moving to Australia, even for those moving from cities more expensive like London.
+The cost of living in Sydney is a shocker to almost everyone moving to Australia.
+Even for expats moving from expensive cities like London.

 I get several emails a week asking me if it really is that high and how the heck do we get by.
-The truth is, it took us awhile to catch up on our finances to get back to the point where we actually had something in our savings account.
-There were many expenses we didn't plan on plus a few other financial hiccups that were costly.
-I won't go over them again as I have a post about how much money you needed saved for your move to Sydney that goes into detail.
+The truth is, it took us a while to catch up on our finances to get back to the point where we actually had something in our savings account.
+There were many expenses we didn't plan on and a few other financial hiccups that were costly.
+I won't go over them again as I have a post about how much money in savings you need for your move to Sydney that goes into detail.

-A short while ago, I got an email from an SMG reader that forwarded this to me from a forum for people moving to Sydney from South Africa and had to repost it here for anyone moving to Sydney with small children.
+A short while ago, I got an email from an SMG reader that forwarded this to me from a forum for people moving to Sydney from South Africa.
+I had to repost it here for anyone moving to Sydney with small children.

 Monthly Cost of Living in Sydney for a Family of Four

-We've been here in Sydney as a family for 9 months, my wife works in the heart of the CBD and are a family of 4 with a 3 and 5 year old and moved from Cape Town.
+We've been here in Sydney as a family for 9 months.
+My wife works in the CBD, and we are a family of four with a 3 and 5-year-old.
+We moved to Sydney from Cape Town.

 Rent – $4,000